A guide to the immigration implications of COVID-19 for UK employers

 e) British citizenship ceremonies

-All Local Authority offices are closed until further notice.
 Applicants with an existing citizenship ceremony booking will be contacted by an officer to reschedule the ceremony to a later date.
 Those wishing to book a new appointment are advised to monitor the relevant Local Authority website for updates.
-In these circumstances, the normal three-month deadline to attend a citizenship ceremony following the approval of a British citizenship application will be extended so that a ceremony can be attended once the Local Authority offices reopen.
+Some local authorities have put arrangements in place to conduct virtual citizenship ceremonies.
+The normal three-month deadline to attend a citizenship ceremony following the approval of a British citizenship application has been extended to six months.

 Applications for British passports can be made online, however applicants who are abroad and need to attend a VAC will only be able to complete their application if the VAC is open.